ddhartma/Disaster-Response-Pipeline-Project/README.md

     - Exports the final model as a pickle file

 - ***ML/ML Pipeline Preparation.ipynb***: Jupyter notebook containg all ML steps (loads data from the SQLite database, ***splits*** the dataset into training and test sets, ***builds*** a text processing and machine learning pipeline, ***trains*** and ***tunes*** a model using GridSearchCV, outputs results on the ***test*** set, ***exports*** the final model as a pickle file
-- ***ML/models/...pkl:*** pickle files containing the trained models created in the ML/ML Pipeline Preparation.ipynb notebook
+- ***ML/models/...pkl:*** various pickle files containing the trained models created by running the ML/ML Pipeline Preparation.ipynb notebook (files not in the repo, storage path after training with the ML Pipeline Preparation notebook)
 - ***models/train_classifier.py***: Python script countaing the ML pipelining part for creating a model
-- ***models/...pkl***: pickle files containing the trained models.
-These models are loaded and used in the web app
+- ***models/...pkl***: various pickle files containing the trained models.
+These models are loaded and used in the web app (files not in the repo, storage path after training with train_classifier.py)
 - ***models/message_set.csv***: Example set of raw and tokenized messages
 - ***models/message_stats_direct.csv***: word count of tokenized direct messages
 - ***models/message_stats_news.csv***:  word count of tokenized news messages
 - ***models/message_stats_social.csv***:  word count of tokenized social messages
-- ***models/most_common_words.csv***: csv file with ascending idf values for all words in the vocabulary.
+- ***models/most_common_words.csv***: ascending idf values for all words in the vocabulary.

 ### Flask app:
 The Flask web app